 Unlike the original Nutella recipe, the main ingredient in this homemade Nutella are hazelnuts.
 I always roast the hazelnuts first to enhance their flavor and allow any excess water to evaporate.
 The bonus of roasting hazelnuts is that you can then also remove their somewhat bitter skins.

 The second ingredient is Dutch-processed cocoa powder.
 Not raw cacao.
 Not natural (non-Dutch-processed) cocoa.
 Dutch-processed cocoa.
 Yes, there is a difference.
 Dutch-processed cocoa is darker in color and less bitter than the other two.
-It’s not a deal-breaker if you use regular cocoa, but just something to note.
+However, it’s not a deal-breaker if you use raw cacao powder or regular cocoa powder.

-I should also mention that homemade Nutella is thinner than regular Nutella.
+I should also mention that homemade Nutella (without the addition of any oil) is thinner than regular Nutella.
 Palm oil, remember?
-So if you want your homemade Nutella to be thicker and smoother, add a few tablespoons of coconut oil or melted chocolate.
-Another option is to add a few Medjool dates (in place of the coconut sugar).
-However, note that dates do contain water, up to 20%.
-So if you add dates, the Nutella will seize (just like if you added a liquid sweetener).
-To make it pourable again, you would need to add water.
+So if you want your homemade Nutella to be thicker and smoother, add a few tablespoons of coconut oil and/or melted chocolate.

-The next step is to process the hazelnuts into nut butter.
-Keep in mind that his recipe does require a heavy-duty food processor…less powerful processors aren’t robust enough to make nut butter.
+The next step is grinding the hazelnuts into nut butter.
 A good way to tell you’re are the right consistency when processing the hazelnuts is when the hazelnut spread starts having an almost oily, sleek or shiny surface.
+Keep in mind that his recipe does require a heavy-duty food processor.
+A less powerful food processor isn’t robust enough to make nut butter.
+If you doubt your food processor’s ability to cope, I would recommend buying hazelnut butter.

-As I already mentioned, you’ll need to grind the coconut sugar into a very fine powder before adding it to the hazelnut butter.
+As I already mentioned, if you aren’t using powdered sweetener, you will need to grind it before adding it to the hazelnut butter.
 Please, don’t skip this step (unless you’re fine with grainy Nutella).

 Tools You’ll Need